tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/15-emotional-wellbeing.md

   - tiles-home
   - tiles-what-can-acupuncture-treat
 ---
-Everybody experiences challenges to their emotional wellbeing at some point in their life, more normally,  this can happen regularly with work , relationship and life stresses all affecting us deeply.
-Acupuncture works by understanding the whole picture, and treating you as a person not a collection of symptoms, helping you feel more balanced, content and at peace.
+Everybody experiences challenges to their emotional wellbeing at some point in their life, commonly things like work, relationship or life stresses can affect us deeply.
+Acupuncture can help you feel more balanced, content and at peace by treating you as a whole person, not just a collection of symptoms.